 - Pet Policy: No pets.

 - View: Great Puget Sound and (on clear days) Olympic Mountains views from higher floors.
-Some rooms look into Safeco Field and its Jumbotron.
+Some rooms look into T-Mobile Park and its Jumbotron.

 - Wi-Fi Internet: Complimentary throughout the hotel (including rooftop deck) for all guests.